CyVerse-learning-materials/dnasubway_guide/docs/step7.md

     <iframe width="560" height="315" align="center" src="https://www.youtube.com/embed/XLBpway_jG8" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 !!!
-Danger "Important: Discontinuing Support for Tuxedo Workflow"
+Danger "Important: Discontinued Support for Tuxedo Workflow"

-    The Tuxedo workflow previously implemented for the Green Line will be removed in **June 2019**.
-After that time you will no longer be able to use that workflow to analyze your data.
-Your data and previously analyzed results will still be available on the CyVerse Data Store.
-Until then, **you can still view and use the Tuexdo workflow** by toggling between Kallisto and Tuexdo by selecting the Workflow button in the Project Information menu at the bottom of the Green Line page.
+    The Tuxedo workflow previously implemented for the Green Line will has been remove in **June 2019**.
+Data and previously analyzed results will still be available on the CyVerse Data Store, however it is not possible to execute new analyses which include Tuxuedo.

 ------------------------------------------------------------------------